HabanaAI/hccl_demo/README.md

 # HCCL Demo
 HCCL demo is a program that demonstrates HCCL usage and supports communication via Gaudi<br />
+based scale-out or Host NIC scale-out.

+This README provides HCCL demo setup and usage as well as example run commands.
+In<br />
+addition, it provides further setup steps required when using Host NIC Scale out.<br />
-based Scale out or host NIC Scale out.
-Host NIC Scale out is achieved using OFI.<br />
+Host NIC Scale out is achieved using OFI.
+[Host NIC Scale-Out Setup](#Host-NIC-Scale-Out-Setup)<br /> section details the steps required to download, install and build OFI.
+It also provides<br />
+the required environment variables to run Host NIC scale-out with EFA Peer Direct.<br />

+## Supported Collective Operations
-The following list supported collective communication:
+The following lists the supported collective operations:
 1. All_reduce
 2. All_gather
 3. All2All